SMILEY4/ktor-openapi-tools/docs/index.md

 # Ktor OpenAPI Tools

 A collection of libraries to simplify API documentation and exploration for [Ktor](https://ktor.io/) applications.
-Designed to be non-invasive, it integrates seamlessly with applications without requiring immediate change to existing code while being highly customizable to fit every use case.
+Designed to be non-invasive, they integrate seamlessly with applications without requiring immediate change to existing code while being highly customizable to fit every use case.

 <div class="grid cards" markdown>